On the Atomki nuclear anomaly after the MEG-II result

 At lowest order, the $\chi$PT Lagrangian is given by \cite{Pich:1998xt} \be \mathcal{L}_{\text{$\chi$PT}}= \frac{f_\pi^2}{4}\text{Tr}\left[\left(D^\mu U\right)^\dagger D_\mu U \right]+ \frac{f_\pi^2}{4}\text{Tr}\left[U^\dagger \chi + \chi^\dagger U \right] , \ee where we introduced the notation

 with the parameter $B_0$ related to quark condensate.
 Finally, we specify the external currents to be

-with $X$ the $S^\pi=0^+$ boson field and wheree we neglect terms which are irrelevant for the present discussion.
+with $X$ the $S^\pi=0^+$ boson field and where we neglect terms which are irrelevant for the present discussion.
 Following the same logic, we consider spin-2 interactions to quark through external tensor (symmetric) currents as \be

 \ee with $D_\mu q_L=\partial_\mu q_L-il_\mu q_L$, $D_\mu q_R=\partial_\mu q_R-ir_\mu q_R$ while $\chi_R^{\mu\nu}$ and $\chi_L^{\mu\nu}$ transform as \be \chi_L^{\mu\nu} \to g_L \chi_L^{\mu\nu} g_L^\dagger \qquad \text{and} \qquad \chi_R^{\mu\nu} \to g_R \chi_R^{\mu\nu} g_R^\dagger \ . \ee At the lowest order in $\chi$PT, we then get \be